 Perugino was curious to see for himself what this new wave had to offer and although never openly dismissive, nevertheless gave all outward impression that he was jealous of the younger man’s achievements.

 By 1504, Perugino’s world was in sharp decline as a result of the sudden and dramatic surge in popularity of work by artists like Michelangelo.
 It’s easy to imagine how Perugino must have felt when later that year he was deputed with some of his contemporaries to decide where to place Michelangelo’s statue of David in Florence.

-Perugino was later confronted by Michelangelo at a gathering who with all the brash confidence of the man in vogue, told Perugino to his face that he was a ‘“bungler in art” (goffo nell' arte).
+Michelangelo later confronted Perugino at a gathering who with all the brash confidence of the man in fashion, told Perugino to his face that he was a ‘“bungler in art” (goffo nell’ arte).